Titanium gold

 In metallurgy, titanium gold (Ti-Au or Au-Ti) refers to an alloy consisting of titanium and gold.
 Such alloys are used in dentistry, ceramics and jewelry.
 Like many other alloys, titanium gold alloys have a higher yield strength, tensile strength, hardness, and magnetism than either of its constituent metals.

-In July 2016, researchers discovered that a titanium-gold alloy, β-Ti3Au (strictly speaking, an intermetallic), is up to 4 times harder than titanium.
+In July 2016, researchers led by Emilia Morosan at Rice University discovered that a titanium-gold alloy, β-Ti3Au, is an intermetallic alloy that is up to 4 times harder than pure titanium and most steels.

 In popular culture

 In the 2008 film Iron Man, the title character wears an armor made from a titanium-gold alloy.
 According to actor Robert Downey Jr., who played the role of Iron Man, the suit fit him "like a gold-titanium glove".

 In the 2019 book The Secret Commonwealth (part of the universe of His Dark Materials trilogy), the alethiometer is revealed to be made primarily of a titanium-gold alloy.

-In S6:E22 of The Blacklist the show’s computer wizz, Aram Mojtabai, comments that the cage originally created to house Reddington is made of titanium gold alloy.
+In S6:E22 of The Blacklist the show's computer wizz, Aram Mojtabai, comments that the cage originally created to house Reddington is made of titanium gold alloy.